cloudsecuritylabs/DP-200-Azure-Labs-Completed-Video-Hands-On-Lessons/README.md

-## Lab 2 - Working with Data Storage
+## Lab 2 - Working with Data Storage -- Link to Hands On video LAB2: https://youtu.be/P-F7RHB6Dn4